skyzh/mini-lsm/mini-lsm-book/src/week3-04-watermark.md

 Assume these are all keys in the engine.
 If we do a scan at ts=3, we will get `a=3,b=1,c=4` before/after compaction.
 If we do a scan at ts=4, we will get `b=1,c=4` before/after compaction.
 Compaction *will not* and *should not* affect transactions with read timestamp >= watermark.

+## Test Your Understanding

+* In our implementation, we manage watermarks by ourselves with the lifecycle of `Transaction` (so-called un-managed mode).
+If the user intends to manage key timestamps and the watermarks by themselves (i.e., when they have their own timestamp generator), what do you need to do in the write_batch/get/scan API to validate their requests?
+Is there any architectural assumption we had that might be hard to maintain in this case?
+* Why do we need to store an `Arc` of `Transaction` inside a transaction iterator?

 ## Bonus Tasks

 * **O(1) Watermark.** You may implement an amortized O(1) watermark structure by using a hash map or a cyclic queue.